IxxI5/www-react-django-project/README.md

 The client application (React App) is now running at http://127.0.0.1:3000.

 Now the full stack app (server and client) is running and the user may start to interact with it through the UI.
-Use the following stired (db.sqlite3) user credentials to explore the app's features:
+Use the following stored (db.sqlite3) user credentials to explore the app's features:

 ```
 username: test